taxjar/taxjar-api-docs/source/reference.md

 #### Notes

-- *Either an address on file or `from_` parameters are required to update existing order transactions.*
+- *Either an address on file or `from_` parameters are required to update order transactions.*

 - *The `transaction_date` may be a date '2015-05-25', an ISO UTC date/time '2015-05-25T13:05:45', or an ISO date/time with zone offset '2015-05-25T13:05:45-05:00'.*